Glenview Capital Management

-Glenview Capital Management is a hedge fund founded in 2000 with approximately $7.7 billion of capital under management as of March 2019.
+Glenview Capital Management is a hedge fund founded in 2000.As of March 2019, it managed approximately $7.7 billion in assets.
 Glenview manages capital for investors through a series of private investment funds.
 The firm was founded by Larry Robbins, the firm's CEO and portfolio manager, and is based in New York.

 History

 Robbins left Omega Advisors in 2000 to form Glenview Capital Management, named after the suburban Chicago area where he started playing hockey at age five.

 Investment products and strategies

-Glenview's investing strategy is commonly related to Growth at a Reasonable Price or "GARP" and focuses on companies in industries that are predictable and steady, with recurring revenue streams or entrenched market positions.
+Glenview's investing strategy is commonly related to Growth at a Reasonable Price(GARP).
+The firm focuses on companies in stable industries with recurring revenue streams or entrenched market positions.

 Glenview's flagship funds which launched in 2001 employ a long/short strategy focused on investments in equity and fixed income securities.
 In 2007, Glenview launched the Glenview Opportunity or "GO" funds which employ an opportunistic investment approach.
 Across these two strategies Glenview manages the following investment funds: Glenview Capital Partners, L.P., Glenview Institutional Partners, L.P., Glenview Capital Partners (Cayman), Ltd., Glenview Capital Opportunity Fund, L.P. and Glenview Offshore Opportunity Fund, Ltd.

 In 2013, the firm placed number one on the Bloomberg Markets annual ranking of best performing large hedge funds due to the Glenview Capital Opportunity Fund, which saw an 84% gain through October 2013.